Sloth World Orlando property cited for code violations after inspector visit

 Sloth World in Orlando rendering.

-Summary of developments
+Summary and timeline of developments

 You can view the Inside Climate News article here, which was published earlier this week.
 The featured image contains a photo from Nili in Getty Images Pro.